Sedition: Ireland

 Article 40.6.1° (i) of the 1937 Constitution of Ireland guaranteed the right to freedom of expression, subject to several constraints, among them:

 The publication or utterance of seditious or indecent matter is an offence which shall be punishable in accordance with law.

 Advocates for freedom of speech have argued that this constraint ought to be removed; any constitutional amendment requires a referendum.
-The thirty-seventh amendment of the constitution removed the offence of blasphemy.
+The thirty-seventh amendment of the constitution abolished the requirement for blasphemy to be an offence.

 The law of the Republic of Ireland since the 1922 independence of the Irish Free State inherited earlier common law principles based on English law.
 The crime of seditious libel was presumed to persist, although last prosecuted in 1901.
 After the common law offence of blasphemous libel was ruled in 1999 to be incompatible with the constitution's guarantee of freedom of speech, jurists argued that seditious libel was similarly unconstitutional.
 Both blasphemous libel and seditious libel were abolished by the Defamation Act 2009, which also created new crime of "publication or utterance of blasphemous matter" to fulfil the constitutional requirement with regard to blasphemy.
 No new offence was created for sedition in 2009; this was in line with the recommendations of a 1991 consultation paper on libel by the Law Reform Commission (LRC) on the basis that several statutes define offences which are tantamount to sedition.

 The Offences against the State Act 1939 created the offences of making, distributing, and possessing a "seditious document".
 The LRC suggests that "sedition", left undefined by the constitution, might be implicitly defined by the 1939 act's definition of a "seditious document" as one: